richarda23/rspace-cli/README.md

     rspace eln --help

 to show commands and their arguments.
+You can also view an [HTML version](docs/generated/rspace-client_eln.md) of the documentation.

 ### Configuring